Phoenix club (sports): Costa Rica

 a A.D.
 Generaleña merged with A.D.
 Pérez Zeledón to become Municipal Pérez Zeledón, de facto only continuing the Pérez Zeledón heritage.

 Croatia

 a The finances of the original NK Varaždin (called NK Varteks from 1958 to 2010) stumbled repeatedly for five years.
 When this led to their suspension in 2011, an unassociated NK Varteks was created.
 When they were suspended again in 2012, a new unassociated Varaždin emerged.
 The original club, including its records and history, folded in 2015.

 England / Wales

-a Wimbledon F.C. became Milton Keynes Dons F.C. in 2004, two years after the foundation of AFC Wimbledon; see Relocation of Wimbledon F.C. to Milton Keynes.
+a Wimbledon F.C. relocated to Milton Keynes in 2004 and was renamed Milton Keynes Dons F.C., two years after the Football Association's binding decision to permit the move, and two years after the foundation of AFC Wimbledon; see Relocation of Wimbledon F.C. to Milton Keynes.

+b In February 2022, Bury fans' group Est.1885 acquired the trading name, history and memorabilia of Bury F.C..
+In May 2023, the Bury Football Club Supporters' Society (who owned Gigg Lane and the "Bury FC" trading name) and the Shakers Community Society (who owned phoenix club Bury AFC) merged.
+Bury AFC adopted the Bury FC playing name and returned to Gigg Lane, following FA approval in June 2023.
+The two team's histories were combined — retroactively counting Bury AFC's seasons as seasons for Bury FC.